hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 This will give us the net force acting on particle $i$ due to all other particles in the system while excluding the self interaction.

-Until now, we've derived the formulas needed to calculate the forces acting on each atom (Equation 4).
-Next, we'll explore how we can leverage the parallel processing capabilities of the GPU to perform these calculations in parallel with CUDA.
+Until now, we've derived the formulas needed to calculate the forces acting on each atom.
+Next, we'll explore how we can use GPU to perform these calculations in parallel with Numba-CUDA.

 #### Parallelizing force calculations